SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Capacitors.md

 $Q_{cap} \propto V$.
 In fact $Q_{cap} =  C \times V_c$.

 ## Capacitors interacting with Resistance
-As you increase the [[KBhPHYS201Resistance]], the a capacitor of the same capacitance would charge slower.
+As you increase the [[KBhPHYS201Resistance]], the a capacitor of the same capacitance would charge slower. (_"Less charge flows in"_)

-As you fix the Resistance, the capacitor of a higher capacitance would charge quicker.
+As you fix the Resistance, the capacitor of a higher capacitance would charge slower. (_"Need more change to fill"_)

 ![Screen Shot 2020-09-30 at 10.42.44 AM.png](Screen Shot 2020-09-30 at 10.42.44 AM.png)